LINSANITY03/FileServerApp/README.md

 **options:**

+- -file string :
+  Path of a file
+- -q : Exit the program
+- -vf string :
+  View the content of a file
-- --help or -help: Get all the details regarding cli.
+- -h : Get all the details regarding cli.
-- --file or -file: Enter the file you want to read.
-- --q or -q: Quit the application